hpc-io/pdc/api/README.md

     cd build
     ccmake .. (where ".." is the relative path to the PDC directory)

-Type 'c' multiple times and choose suitable options, and toggle to advanced mode by typing 't'.
+Similar to previous Mercury building process, type 'c' multiple times and choose suitable options, and toggle to advanced mode by typing 't'.
 Recommended options are:

     BUILD_SHARED_LIBS                ON (or OFF if the library you link against requires static libraries)